RyanZurrin/cs341/README.md

 We will be using <a href="https://www.tinkercad.com"> TinkerCad </a> for digital labs.
 Instructions and starter codes will come out periodically.

-**Please Note:** we are no longer going to be UnoArduSim this semester.
-My apologies to anyone who has already downloaded the environment.

 ## Download
 You can download files each week by clicking the green button above or use git to download all at once.